AngryBeaver/discord-game-chat-bot/README.md

 ## Example: ##
-- \g
+### Discord: ###
-shows avaiable commands depending on selected game.
+- \g : shows avaiable commands depending on selected game.

-will start new game Zombicide
+- \g new zombicide : will start new game Zombicide
-- \g new zombicide
+### Website: ###
+- localhost:8090 :
+ - - shows all avaiable games
+ - - you can login with discord,
+ - - view streamOverlay.

 ## Setup ##
 - run maven clean install to generate image lists